Tonevanda/PRI/README.md

-# PRI - One Piece Search Engine
+# One Piece Search Engine
+Developed for PRI (Information Processing and Retrieval) @ FEUP - MEIC

+Uses Solr' capabilities to create the search engine.
+Uses both keyword matching and embeddings.

 ## Frontend